gpremer/mvpeventbus/README.markdown

 This is just like specifying a `BasicEventBusFactory`, with the addition of a `using` method that takes one or more Guice modules.
 Note that this factory has been specified with explicit main and event bus segments, this is equivalent to using the single `withSegments` methods, but a tad more expressive.

-Anyway, suppose you define a binding for a `CategoryRepository`, you can then expect that all parameters are to the following constructor are supplied:
+Anyway, suppose you define a binding for a `CategoryRepository`, you can then expect all parameters to the following constructor being supplied by Guice:

     @Inject
     public CategoryMgtPresenter(final CategoryMgtBus eventBus, final CategoryMgtView view, final CategoryRepository categoryRepository) {
         super(eventBus, view);
         this.categoryRepository = categoryRepository;
     }

-There's no need to bind implementations for the `eventBus` and `view` parameters as those are supplied by the framework itself.
+There's no need to bind implementations for the `eventBus` and `view` parameters in your modules as those are supplied by the framework itself.

-You can also inject more than one interface on the same event bus if you want.
-E.g. the segment that corresponds with the application-level events and the segment that corresponds to the module-level events.
+You can also inject more than one interface on the same event bus if you prefer to avoid casting to the correct segment type.
+E.g. you can both inject the segment that corresponds with the application-level events and the segment that corresponds to the module-level events.
+You'll end up with references to the same object, but typed differently.

 ## Acknowledgement